junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Are those two like... you know?"
 Charlie makes a vague gesture with her hands.
 "What's their deal?"

 Sam chuckles slightly.
 "Yeah, no -- I don't know.
-You'll have to ask them once they're come to."
+You'll have to ask them once either of them start talking again."

-Charlie considers briefly, voice light, "I'll take that as a yes then, since neither of them are capable of denying."
+Charlie considers briefly, voice light, "I'll take that as a yes then, since neither of them are capable of denying right now."

 "I'm right here, you know," Dean chimes in suddenly, tearing his eyes away from Cas for the first time since they got in the car.

 "Oh, there he is.
 Welcome back, Dean."
 Sam glances at him cautiously.
 "Charlie told me what happened back there."

 "The freaking demon part or the part where Cas is an idiot?"
-Dean says flatly.
+Dean says with a steady voice.

 Sam rolls his eyes.
 "He saved your life!
 Both your lives!
 Again!"

 "The idiot part then," Dean says casually.

-Sam gives him a look through the mirror.
+Sam gives him a stern look through the mirror.

 Dean glares right back at him in the reflection, frowning.
 "What's taking you so long?
 It's like ten minutes from bunker."